-- The paint hazard has been assessed and has been shown to be non-hazardous or within the scope of the Subsidiary Hazard Group Standard - VOC levels (g/litre wet paint) - Proportion (as a percentage) of chemicals classed as acutely toxic (fatal or toxic) - Paints are not formulated with substances with the classifications listed in clause 5.5.1(c) - The paint is not formulated with hexavalent chromium if it is used as the outermost layer of either the top- and bottom-side of the product.
+- The paint hazard has been assessed and has been shown to be non-hazardous or within the scope of the Subsidiary Hazard Group Standard - VOC levels (g/litre wet paint) - Proportion (as a percentage) of chemicals classed as acutely toxic (fatal or toxic) - Paints are not formulated with substances with the classifications listed in clause 5.5.1(c) - The paint is not formulated with hexavalent chromium if it is used as the outermost layer of either the top- and bottom-side of the product. - a publicly available Safety Data Sheet (SDS) or Technical Data Sheet (TDS) may meet the requirements, provided it lists all hazardous substances in the product and other information to confirm that the requirements a-c are met.
+Hazardous substances should be identified in accordance with the New Zealand Health & Safety at Work Act and Hazardous Substances and New Organisms Act, or local equivalent legislation in the country where the product is manufactured.
+SDS for products sold in New Zealand must meet New Zealand legislative requirements.
+Hazardous substance classifications should be in accordance with the Globally Harmonised System (GHS).

-5.5.2 Solvent-borne paints
+5.6.2 Solvent-borne paints